-- a condition that causes heavy bleeding (e.g. fibroids) - a condition that causes severe pain and discomfort (e.g. adenomyosis or endometriosis) - a prolapse (weakness of the tissues supporting your uterus and vaginal walls) - chronic pelvic inflammatory disease - cancer or pre-cancer of your cervix, uterus, ovaries or fallopian tubes.
+- conditions that cause heavy bleeding, for example, fibroids - conditions that cause severe pain and discomfort, for example, endometriosis - a prolapse (weakness of the tissues supporting your uterus and vaginal walls) - chronic pelvic inflammatory disease - cancer or pre-cancer of your cervix, uterus, ovaries or fallopian tubes.

-How is a hysterectomy done?
+How is a hysterectomy performed?

-A hysterectomy can be done in different ways, including:
+A hysterectomy can be performed in different ways, including:

-- laparoscopy keyhole surgery through small cuts in your abdomen - vaginal surgery through your vagina - abdominal surgery through a cut in your lower abdomen.
+- keyhole surgery through small cuts in your abdomen (laparoscopy) - surgery via your vagina - surgery through a cut in your lower abdomen.